New Subject, New Location: McConnells Mill Tween

-While I’ve lived in the Pittsburgh area for all but 5 years of my life, before this summer, I had never been to McConnells Mills.
+While I’ve lived in the Pittsburgh area for all but 5 years of my life, before this summer, I had never been to McConnells Mill.
 I remember friends taking hiking trips there in college but for one reason or another, I never went.

 So I’m encouraging my followers to not make that same mistake.

 McConnells Mill is a gorgeous park with an old mill building, covered bridge and creek with plenty of interesting rocks along its banks.
 We were a little early for fall foliage but I can imagine how gorgeous the park is.

 Capturing Tweens means capturing what they enjoy doing

 Miss T reached out to me during my Spring Tween BFF contest to schedule her own tween session.
 She is an active young lady who enjoys hiking with her family and McConnells Mills is one of their favorite spots to hike.
 One thing I’m enjoying with my tween sessions is getting to incorporate their interests into their sessions- swimming, dancing, hiking, playing guitar… All of these activities can tell a bit more of this time in your life.
 I think back to what I was doing in middle school, playing soccer, starting piano lessons and lots of drawing.
 They were activities that I loved then and still enjoy doing today.
 They’re part of my story.

 Now I had a gorgeous location, an active and engaging subject, what was there to be nervous about you may be wondering?